rameshgchavan/book-a-movie-ticket-backend/README.md

  Read more [cors](https://www.npmjs.com/package/cors)

+ ## schema.js
+This file contains schema of bookMovie collection and exports it as bookMovieSchema which will be used inside connector.js.\
+It uses mongoose's schema component.

 ## connector.js
 This file contains code of connect to mongodb database using mongoose.\
 It uses bookMovie schema and export the connection using model which will be used inside api.js.